TITLE Library Associate I

 Experience: At least three years of general work experience including at least one year of recent (within the past three years) experience working in a library or other comparable work environment are required.
 Experience performing duties similar to this position is preferred.
 Nine hours of Library Science courses may be substituted for the required year of library work experience.
 One year of supervisory experience is required if the position involves supervision.

 Skills: Excellent verbal and written communication skills are required.
 Strong interpersonal skills are required.
 A working knowledge of word processing and/or database software applications is required.
 Attention to detail is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Occasional exposure to mold and dust from library materials may occur.
 The position may required working evening and weekend hours on a regular basis.
 Hours of work will vary during intersessions and summer sessions.